JasonK97/JasonK97/README.md

-- 👋 Hi, I’m Jason Kent or @JasonK97
+- 👋 Hi, I’m Jason Kent or @JasonK97 and I work for Leisure Time Inc.
-- 👀 I work in Web Development using React.js and GraphQL!
+- 👀 I work in Web Development using React.js!
 - 🌱 I’m currently working on my Senior Project for University
 - 📫 Check out <a href="https://jasonkent.dev/" target="_blank">My Portfolio Website</a> for more about me and how to contact me!